A Guide To Rio Abiseo

 The Rio Abiseo National Park is one of Peru's 12 UNESCO World Heritage Sites ... and the most remote.
-Located in the Department of San Martin, between the Marañon and Huallaga rivers, the park is an area of over 2,745 square km (1,000 square miles).
+Located in the Department of San Martin, between the Marañon and Huallaga rivers, the park covers an area of over 2,745 square km (1,000 square miles).

-This area, covering 70% of the Abiseo River basin, was declared a National Park in 1983 and UNESCO World Heritage Site in 1990, in order to protect the fauna and flora of the rainforests that are characteristic of this region of the Andes, and much of which is endemic.
+This area, incorporating 70% of the Abiseo River basin, was declared a National Park in 1983 and UNESCO World Heritage Site in 1990, in order to protect the fauna and flora of the rainforests that are characteristic of this region of the Andes, and much of which is endemic.

 And like a handful of more famous destinations, such as Machu Picchu and Tikal in Guatemala, Rio Abiseo also fulfills the Cultural criteria for a World Heritage Site, on account of its archaeological richness.
 Research undertaken since 1985 has uncovered 36 previously-unknown sites at altitudes of between 2,500 m (8,200 ft) and 4,000 m (13,100 ft), which give a good picture of pre-Incan society.